-- actions by any of our collaborators regarding our product candidates they are developing, including announcements regarding clinical or regulatory decisions or developments of our collaboration; - unanticipated serious safety concerns related to the use of any of our products and product candidates; - results from or delays of clinical trials of our product candidates; - failure to obtain or delays in obtaining or maintaining product approvals or clearances from regulatory authorities; - adverse regulatory or reimbursement announcements; - announcements by us or our competitors of significant acquisitions, strategic collaborations, licenses, joint ventures or capital commitments; - the results of our efforts to discover or develop additional product candidates; - our dependence on third parties, including our collaborators, CROs, clinical trial sponsors and clinical investigators; - regulatory or legal developments in Canada, the U.S. or other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific or management personnel; - our ability to successfully commercialize our future product candidates we develop independently, if approved; - the level of expenses related to any of our product candidates or clinical development programs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - actual or anticipated quarterly variations in our financial results or those of our competitors; - any change to the composition of the board of directors or key personnel; - sales of common shares by us or our shareholders in the future, as well as the overall trading volume of our common shares; - · failure to comply with covenants or make required payments under loan agreements; - changes in the structure of healthcare payment systems; - commencement of, or our involvement in, litigation; - the impact of the COVID-19 pandemic on our business and the macroeconomic environment; - general economic, industry and market conditions in the pharmaceutical and biotechnology sectors and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; and - the other factors described in this "Risk Factors" section.
+- announcements by us or our competitors of new products, product candidates or new uses for existing products, significant contracts, commercial relationships or capital commitments and the timing of these introductions or announcements; - actions by any of our collaborators regarding our product candidates they are developing, including announcements regarding clinical or regulatory decisions or developments of our collaboration; - unanticipated serious safety concerns related to the use of any of our products and product candidates; - negative or inconclusive results from clinical trials of our product candidates, leading to a decision or requirement to conduct additional preclinical testing or clinical trials or resulting in a decision to terminate the continued development of a product candidate; - delays of clinical trials of our product candidates; - failure to obtain or delays in obtaining or maintaining product approvals or clearances from regulatory authorities; - adverse regulatory or reimbursement announcements; - announcements by us or our competitors of significant acquisitions, strategic collaborations, licenses, joint ventures or capital commitments; - the results of our efforts to discover or develop additional product candidates; - our dependence on third parties, including our collaborators, CROs, clinical trial sponsors and clinical investigators; - · regulatory or legal developments in Canada, the U.S. or other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - · the recruitment or departure of key scientific or management personnel; - our ability to successfully commercialize our future product candidates we develop independently, if approved; - the level of expenses related to any of our product candidates or clinical development programs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts;

+- actual or anticipated quarterly variations in our financial results or those of our competitors; - any change to the composition of our board of directors or key personnel; - sales of common shares by us or our shareholders in the future, as well as the overall trading volume of our common shares; - failure to comply with covenants or make required payments under loan agreements; - changes in the structure of healthcare payment systems; - commencement of, or our involvement in, litigation; - the impact of the COVID-19 pandemic on our business and the macroeconomic environment; - general economic, industry and market conditions in the pharmaceutical and biotechnology sectors and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; and - the other factors described in this "Risk Factors" section.

 In addition, the stock market in general, and Nasdaq and the biopharmaceutical industry in particular, have from time to time experienced volatility that often has been unrelated to the operating performance of the underlying companies.
-The COVID-19 pandemic, for example, has resulted in significant volatility.
+The COVID-19 pandemic, for example, resulted in significant volatility.
 These broad market and industry fluctuations may adversely affect the market price of our common shares, regardless of our operating performance.
 In several recent situations where the market price of a stock has been volatile, holders of that stock have instituted securities class action litigation against the company that issued the stock.
 If any of our shareholders were to bring a lawsuit against us, the defense and disposition of the lawsuit could be costly and divert the time and attention of our management and harm our operating results.